1

 A hair salon manager oversees daily operations, manages staff schedules, ensures customer satisfaction, and maintains inventory and cleanliness.
 They also handle client complaints, coordinate appointments, and may assist with training or hiring new employees.

-Salon managers in the US typically earn an average annual salary of around $40,000 to $60,000, depending on experience, location, and the size of the salon.
-They often oversee staff, manage appointments, and handle business operations, requiring strong leadership and customer service skills.
+Salon managers typically earn an average salary ranging from $30,000 to $60,000 per year, depending on experience, location, and the size of the salon.
+They often receive additional compensation through commissions, bonuses, or benefits, and must have strong leadership and customer service skills to succeed in the role.

 What are the key skills and qualifications needed to thrive as a Hair Manager, and why are they important?